Death toll from Russian rocket attack on housing block rises to 24 -Ukraine | Science-Environment

 Death toll from Russian rocket attack on housing block rises to 24 -Ukraine

-The death toll from a Russian rocket attack that hit an apartment block in eastern Ukraine over the weekend rose to 24 on Monday, as rescuers continued to comb through the rubble in search of survivors, the State Emergency Service said.
+The death toll from a Russian rocket attack that hit an apartment block in eastern Ukraine over the weekend rose to 24 on Monday while rescuers searched for survivors in the ruins, the State Emergency Service said.
 Brick by brick, rescuers picked through a huge mound of rubble that remained of a collapsed five-storey block struck late on Saturday in the town of Chasiv Yar in Donetsk region.

-The death toll from a Russian rocket attack that hit an apartment block in eastern Ukraine over the weekend rose to 24 on Monday, as rescuers continued to comb through the rubble in search of survivors, the State Emergency Service said.
+The death toll from a Russian rocket attack that hit an apartment block in eastern Ukraine over the weekend rose to 24 on Monday while rescuers searched for survivors in the ruins, the State Emergency Service said.

 Brick by brick, rescuers picked through a huge mound of rubble that remained of a collapsed five-storey block struck late on Saturday in the town of Chasiv Yar in Donetsk region.
-A Reuters reporter on Monday saw rescuers lift a survivor from the ruins to a stretcher, and carry away the bodies of two people in white bags.
+A Reuters reporter saw rescuers lift a survivor from the ruins to a stretcher and carry away the bodies of two people in white bags.
+Soldiers also helped with the rescue effort.

 Nine people have been rescued so far, the State Emergency Service said.
 Russia, which invaded Ukraine in what it calls a special military operation, denies targeting civilians.